pgEdge/pgedge-helm/docs/install.md

 kubectl config get-users
 ```

-Let's assume your cluster is named `kubernetes` and your user is named `kubernetes-admin`.
+The example that follows uses a cluster named `kubernetes`, accessed by a user named `kubernetes-admin`.

 **Create the New Context**